The Best Debt Consolidation Loans

 How We Found the Best Debt Consolidation Loans

 Now might be a good time to tell you that debt consolidation loans don’t really exist.
 By that we mean, there’s no difference between a specific debt consolidation loan and a generic personal loan.
 Banks and loan companies use this phrase as a marketing term, so you can visualize how you will use the loan.
 They may also use terms like installment loan or signature loan, but these all refer to the same thing: an unsecured personal loan.
 And while banks and credit unions offer this kind of loan, we chose to focus this review on online lenders, for a few reasons.

 First, because of their structure, online lenders are better suited to offering personal loans than banks are.
 “To lenders, personal loans are the riskiest loans we do,” says Bill Dallas, co-founder and CEO of Cloudvirga.
 Banks are risk-averse (or should be, anyway), and unsecured personal loans, which don’t require you to put up collateral, don’t provide them the same kind of recourse that secured loans do — you don’t have to put up collateral for an unsecured loan, for example.
-“A bank has directors and board members, and they have very strict guidelines that they cannot change,” adds Snowe Saxman, a success, wealth, and women’s expert at a Florida-based credit counselor.
+“A bank has directors and board members, and they have very strict guidelines that they cannot change,” says Snowe Saxman, a success, wealth, and women’s expert at a Florida-based credit counselor.
 By comparison, online lenders are often self-regulated, she adds, which could mean a simpler approval process.
 That means getting approved for a loan — and getting that money in your bank account — can happen a lot faster with an online lender (we’re talking hours and days, as opposed to weeks).

 Online lenders are also widely available.
 Even though credit unions have more flexibility than banks, they are often region- or industry-specific, and we only wanted to recommend lenders available in at least 40 states.